bitfocus/companion-module-youtube-live/HELP.md

 ### Available actions

-- **Initialize a broadcast** - this action initializes a YouTube broadcast.
-You'll need to use this after you start sending data to YouTube and before you use the *Start a broadcast* action.
-Alternatively you can just visit the Live Control Room of the broadcast and that should initialize the stream too.
-The associated [YouTube API transition][ytapi] is `testing`.
+- **Start broadcast test** - this action initializes a YouTube broadcast.
+You'll need to explicitly use this only if you want to launch the so called "monitor stream" of a broadcast.
+The same goal can be achieved by visiting the Live Control Room of the broadcast when the associated input stream is active.
-- **Start a broadcast**  - this action starts a YouTube broadcast and makes it available for the public.
-The associated [YouTube API transition][ytapi] is `live`.
+- **Go live**  - this action starts a YouTube broadcast and makes it available for the public.
-- **Stop a broadcast**   - this action finishes a YouTube broadcast.
-The associated [YouTube API transition][ytapi] is `completed`.
+- **Finish broadcast**   - this action ends a published YouTube broadcast.
-- **Toggle a broadcast** - this action combines the above actions into one action (off → initialized → live → completed).
+- **Advance broadcast to next phase** - this action combines the above actions into one action (off → testing → live → finished).
-- **Refresh feedbacks** - force all status feedbacks to be refreshed.
+- **Reload broadcasts** - forces all cached data to be reloaded from YouTube.

 [ytapi]: https://developers.google.com/youtube/v3/live/docs/liveBroadcasts/transition